Searching ...

 Buildings and streets in Baltimore City

-Maryland does offer public transit options like the MARC train and the Baltimore Metro.
+Maryland does offer extensive public transportation options like the MARC train and the Baltimore Metro.
 But, they may not cover as much ground as in other states.

 That means residents turn to the roads.
-Areas, especially those close to DC, are infamous for traffic congestion.
-It’s so bad that Maryland ranked as the fifth-worst state to drive in for 2023.
+Part of Maryland, especially those close to DC, are infamous for traffic congestion.
+Rush hour is so bad that Maryland ranked as the fifth-worst state to drive in for 2023.

-Long commutes, whether by car or public transit, are an unfortunate reality for many residents.
+Long commute times, whether by car or public transit, are an unfortunate reality for many residents.
 Knowing traffic patterns and alternative routes is essential.
 It keeps your sanity in Maryland’s busy urban areas.

 Away from Washington, DC, and Baltimore, you’ll need a car to get around as public transportation becomes less available.
 For those in western Maryland or the Eastern Shore, a vehicle is a must.